aashuparajuli/markdown-to-html/benchmarks/benchmark_info.md

 - using parse_text_formatting::process_bold
 - using stack::process_italics

-v3: Changes: stack::process_italics stores string indices instead of building strings by appending `char` repeatedly. implemented on optimize/process-italics
+v3: Changes: Use an enum to mark formatted and plaintext on the stack.
+Store string indices instead of building strings by appending `char` repeatedly. implemented on optimize/process-italics.

 - using parse_text_formatting::process_bold
 - using stack::process_italics